 Displayed Example: Just before the 2019 Show of Shows militaria show in Louisville, KY, I contacted a collector friend who usually has a table there.
 He has been slowly liquidating his wonderful collection of helmets and always has interesting stuff on display.
 I asked him if he, by any chance, had either of two things I was looking for: a Greek M15/18 and a Turkish M18.
 He told me he had a Greek M15/18, but he wasn’t sure if it was authentic.
 I could stop by his table and he would show it to me.
 When I arrived, he pulled the Greek helmet out from under the table.
-It looked like a reproduction, but it was priced accordingly and I bought it as a placeholder.
-Then he pulled out the helmet displayed here, named a price, and I quickly agreed to buy it.
+It looked like a reproduction, but it was priced accordingly and I bought it as a place holder.
+Then, he pulled out the helmet displayed here, named a price, which I quickly agreed to.

-My SoS friend had bought the helmet from an old-time collector named Charlie Yust.
-It is exactly the same helmet shown on page 382 of 2003 edition of Paolo Marzetti’s book, Elmetti.[3]
+The helmet came from an old-time collector named Charlie Yust.
+It is exactly the same helmet shown on page 382 of 2003 edition of Paolo Marzetti’s book, Elmetti.[4]
 The helmet has a distinctive dent on the right side, possibly from something like a shrapnel strike.
 This is visible in the photo in Marzetti’s book.
 The liner band showed signs of tampering and one of the split pins was broken.
 At some point in the helmet’s history some black paint was spilled on the liner pads.
 This is also partly visible in Elmetti.
-I had the liner reset and the broken split pin replaced by an original one of the correct type and matching patina.
+I had the liner reset by one of the top restorers and the broken split pin replaced by on original one of the correct type and matching patina.
 At the same time most of the black paint was removed from the liner pads.

 Why was the liner tampered with?
 The simplest answer is that the liner is not original to the helmet.
 This may be the case, however, there is one thing to suggest that the liner is, indeed, the original one.
 The German M18 helmets almost invariably have maker stamps on the broad flap section of the chinstrap, or rarely on other sections of the chinstrap.
 It is very unusual for there to be no maker stamps whatsoever on the M18 chinstraps.
-I asked a prominent helmet dealer and book author about this and he said of the 60-80 M18s he had handled he could not recall one that had no maker stamp.
+I ask one of the top dealers about this and he said of the more than 30 M18s he had sold he could not recall one that had no maker stamp.
 This specimen has no maker marks.
 Why would that be?
-It is very common for export helmets, like the German M35s sent to Spain and China, the export version of the French M26, or the Czechoslovakian vz.30 to lack manufacturer stamps where they are usually found on the domestically used versions.
+It is very common for export helmets, like the German M35s sent to Spain and China, the export version of the French M26, or the Czechoslovakian vz30 to lack manufacturer stamps where they are usually found on the domestically used versions.
 The simple reason for this, I believe, is that it was not required as it would have been by the military procurement authorities in the country of manufacture.
 We cannot know for sure if the liner is original to the helmet, but it is exactly the right type liner and there is at least one reason to think that it is possibly correct.

 Collector Notes: This is an extremely rare helmet.
 Even many advanced collectors have never seen one outside of photos.
 Most Turkish M18s are rusting on old battlefields somewhere.
 Rarity, as I have pointed out elsewhere, breeds fakery, and the Turkish M18 is no exception.
 Flaherty, in his helpful article, describes how to identify some of the convincing looking fakes.
 These are usually made from Czechoslovakian vz.20 helmets with new front pieces added in place of the visor and the edges expertly rolled.
 There are three errors that identify the repros: